paulcw/scheme_in_awk/README.md

 ## Notes

+- I haven't yet written or applied a formal unit test system yet, and it has recently reached the level of complexity where that can bite you in the ass.
+I probably need to do that next, but this is hitting against the limit of Fun.
+Maybe this is a sign.
 - There is no garbage collection.
 	It's not even clear to me whether garbage collection means anything considering that the memory is Awk arrays.
 How does one reclaim